Maxopoly/Maxopoly/README.md

 ### Hi there, I'm Max

-A few years ago I got into programming by making small Minecraft mods and seemingly that's what I still mostly do on here, though a bit less small.
+A few years ago I got into programming by making small Minecraft mods and seemingly that's what I still mostly do on here, though a bit less small now.

 - Currently doing a Masters in Computer Science with focus on cryptography
 - Linux enthusiast